The best Android emulator for PC

-The mobile operating system Android and its official application store, Google Play, offer us loads of tools, games and apps to be used on our smartphone or tablet.
+The mobile operating system Android and its official application store, Google Play, offer us loads of tools, games, and apps to be used on our smartphone or tablet.
 There are millions of applications available and they cover any sort of need we may have on our mobile phone.
+But, what if we wanted to use those same applications on Windows 7, Windows 8, or Windows 10?
+Well, the easiest thing is to resort to an Android emulator as is the case of BlueStacks for PC, from where we can launch any APK on our PC to be able to play mobile games like Pokémon GO, Clash of Clans or Candy Crush Saga, or applications we usually use on our smartphone like Snapchat or Instagram.

 Millions of Android applications available for Windows.